PickledDragon/apache-camel-developer-relations/apache-camel-quick-start-guide.md

+# Apache Camel Quickstart
+> There is a TL;DR at the end, if you're in a real hurry!

 Apache Camel is a versatile integration framework and allows several modes of deployment.
 Apache Camel can be deployed as a stand-alone application, in a servlet container, in an OSGi container, as a Kubernetes operator or as a Kafka Connect connector.

 The easiest and the most minimalistic way to get started with Apache Camel is to start it as a stand-alone application.
 In this example, however, we'll throw some spring boot capabilities into the mix, to demonstrate few extra handy features of Apache Camel provides out-of-the-box.